exue026/mysite/index.md

 # About

-Hi, my name is Ethan.
+Hi, my name is Ethan!
 I'm a second year Sofware Engineering student at the University of Waterloo.
-I've worked with languages like Python, Java, JavaScript, Go, C++, and Swift, and web technologies like React, Redux, Node, Django in professional settings and/or side projects.
+I've worked with languages like Python, Java, JavaScript, Go, C++, and Swift, and web technologies like React, Redux, Node, Django in professional settings, on the side, and in school.

 I consider myself a Lifelong Learner.
 Versatility and adaptability are two software engineering qualities that I particularly value and strive to improve on --that's why I'm always hungry to get my hands dirty with new technologies.
 With tech being such a large and fast growing industry, there's just so many more areas I have yet to explore.
 The journey of learning never ceases.